getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 $ docker logs 4cf
 ```

-Once you see this in the logs, you're good to go.
+Once you see this set of notes in the container logs, you're good to proceed.

 ```IMPORTANT NOTES:
  - If you lose your account credentials, you can recover through